-One of us currently has a student working (protected contact only) with three rescued elephants at Blair Drummond Zoo in Scotland.
+One of us currently (fall 2006) has a student working (protected contact only) with three rescued elephants at Blair Drummond Zoo in Scotland.
 These elephants use incredibly subtle postures, orientations, gaze and vocalizations to indicate their relationships with each other and those with their keepers.

-Another one of us has viewed, for many hours, circus elephants who have endured a lifetime of physical and emotional abuse.
-Wild elephants express a wide range of behaviors, postures and behaviors (Poole & Granli 2003) while circus elephants are remarkable for their almost unanimated, expressionless stance.
+We have viewed circus elephants who have endured a lifetime of physical and emotional abuse.
+Wild elephants express a wide range of behaviors, postures and behaviors (Poole & Granli, 2003) while circus elephants are remarkable for their almost unanimated, expressionless stance.
 Again a well-trained observer might be able to pick up these subtle differences.
 It should be noted that the development of such observational skills requires a substantial investment of time working with both normal and stressed elephants and this training may be beyond the resources of provincial government offices.